 - Capability to make decisions under pressure

 A project manager also needs to have great social and communication skills as well.
-The project manager duties range from being a team leader, a supervisor and a co-worker, all at the same time.
+Their duties will range from being a team leader, a supervisor and a co-worker, all at the same time.
 They will also be the first person that the team goes to whenever there are any problems regarding the project.
-As such, it is one of the most challenging careers, and you will need to utilize all the project management skills you have learned for every single project.

-Most project managers start out their careers as software engineers, marketing experts, or even sales reps.
-A successful project manager usually has five or more years in a relevant field with several formal qualifications.
+Most project managers get their career start as software engineers, marketing experts, or even sales reps.
+A successful project manager usually has five or more years in a relevant field with several formal qualifications for a project manager.

 - A bachelor's degree in IT, computer science, business management, or a related field.